pboru700/aws_poc/README.md

 One of the other development teams have built a shopping cart service for the e-commerce website.
 The service exposes an HTTP REST API on port 80 – and has been configured with a working Dockerfile.

+## File structure
+Repository file structure is shown below:
+.
+├── docker
+│   └── hello-world
+├── live
+│   ├── prod
+│   │   └── us-east-1
+│   │       ├── alb
+│   │       ├── ecr
+│   │       │   └── config
+│   │       ├── ecs
+│   │       │   └── configs
+│   │       └── vpc
+│   └── test
+│       └── us-east-1
+│           ├── alb
+│           ├── ecr
+│           │   └── config
+│           ├── ecs
+│           │   └── configs
+│           └── vpc
+└── modules
+    └── aws
+        ├── alb
+        ├── ecr
+        ├── ecs
+        └── vpc

+Where "docker" contain Dockerfile for nginx demo hello-world base image.
+This image should be build and pushed to AWS ECR private image registry.
+Private registry and base image have been added to easily maintain base functionalities for any future releases.
+"live" directory holds infrastructure deployments using modules defined in "modules".
+This directory holds infrastructure deployment for every environments - "prod" and "test" in this example.
+Every environment contain infrastructure definitions for different AWS regions.
+Global resources like IAM, which are not dependent on regions, should be put inside e.g. "global" directory, adjacent to region directories.
+Going deeper - every region have separate infrastructure deployment definition, some of which could contain additional config files in "configs" folders.
+"modules" directory holds definitions of terraform modules, divided by terraform provider - only "aws" have been used for purpose of this POC.

 ## Part 1: Hosting the application
 Imagine that you are tasked with provisioning cloud infrastructure for hosting the service mentioned above.